Державний архів в Автономній Республіці Крим

 Mandates/Sources of Authority

-The Archive is operating on the basis of the Law of Ukraine "On Amendments to the Law of Ukraine"- "On National Archival Fund and Archival Institutions" of December, 13, 2001 No 2888—III and the decision of the Council of Ministers of the Autonomous Republic of the Crimea on May, 22, 2002 No 150 "On measures to implement the resolutions of the Verkhovna Rada of Autonomous Republic of the Crimea".
+Before 2014 the Archive was operating on the basis of the Law of Ukraine "On Amendments to the Law of Ukraine"- "On National Archival Fund and Archival Institutions" of December, 13, 2001 No 2888—III and the decision of the Council of Ministers of the Autonomous Republic of the Crimea on May, 22, 2002 No 150 "On measures to implement the resolutions of the Verkhovna Rada of Autonomous Republic of the Crimea".

 The Archive is divided into 10 departments: